Clean, Drain, Dry | Aquatic Invasive Species Prevention Campaign

 How do you "Clean, Drain, Dry"?

-Clean all aquatic plants, animals and mud from your boat, motor or trailer and discard in the trash.
-Rinse, scrub or pressure wash, as appropriate away from storm drains, ditches or waterways.
+• CLEAN all aquatic plants, animals, and mud from your boat, motor, or trailer and discard them in the trash.
+Rinse, scrub, or pressure wash away from storm drains, ditches, or waterways.
 Lawns, gravel pads, or self-serve car washes are best.

-Drain your motor, live well, bilge and internal compartments on land before leaving the waterbody.
-For paddle boats, drain by inverting or tilting the craft, opening compartments and removing seats if necessary.
-Rinse or flush under flooring, at inflation chamber joints or other areas that can trap mud and debris.
+• DRAIN water from your motor, live well, bilge, and inside compartments on land before leaving the waterbody.
+For paddlecraft, flip or tilt the craft to let the water drain.
+Open any compartments and remove seats if necessary.
+Rinse or flush under the flooring, at inflation chamber joints, or in other areas that can trap mud and debris.

-Dry your boat between uses if possible.
+• DRY your boat between uses.
 Leave compartments open and sponge out standing water.
 Find a place that will allow the anchor line to dry.
+AND "Pull the Plug" if your boat has a drain plug.
+"Aquatic" life need water to survive.
+Mussels are a particular threat because they can close their shells and survive out of water for a long time.

 -Oregon State Marine Board Website